smartdevicelink/sdl_evolution/proposals/nnnn-mobile-dynamic-menu-cell-updating.md

 #### Submenus

-Submenus work very similarly.
-Any menu cell which is staying in the menu which contains subcells will have the subcells checked for the same consistency as the top-level menu.
+Submenus work similarly.
+Any menu cell that is staying in the menu which contains subcells will have the subcells checked for the same consistency as the top-level menu.
 Subcells will be marked for addition or deletion in the same way.

 If a menu cell is removed, all subcells will be removed by default because of the way that the `DeleteSubMenu` command works.
 Therefore, any cell that needs to be moved will need to have all of its submenus deleted.

 ## Potential downsides

 1. This method is more intensive and complicated than the current method of deleting all old cells and adding all new cells.
-However, for simple changes (e.g. adding one menu item to the end of a menu of 80 commands), this method is vastly faster to send the singular `AddCommand` than to send 80 `DeleteCommand`s and 81 `AddCommand`s.
+However, for simple changes (e.g. adding one menu item to the end of a menu of 80 commands) this method is vastly faster to send the singular `AddCommand` than to send 80 `DeleteCommand`s and 81 `AddCommand`s.

 ## Impact on existing code